aetperf/aetperf.github.io/_posts/2022-12-27-Dijkstra-s-algorithm-in-Cython-part-3-3.md

 ## Conclusion

 We implemented Dijksta's algorithm from scratch in Python using NumPy arrays and Cython.
-Cython is a really great tool, it makes writing efficient C extensions for Python as easy as Python itself.
+Cython is a really great tool, which makes writing efficient C extensions for Python as easy as Python itself.

 This implementation is also based on 2 important data structures:
 - the forward star representation of the graph